rouyng/cs-fetch/README.md

 </a>

 ## Installation

+The simplest way to run cs-fetch is to download one of the executable files pre-built for your operating system.
+These are packaged as .zip archives in the directory `executables/`.
+Separate executable files are provided for command line and GUI versions.
+Before running, open `cf.conf` in your favorite text editor and add your HamQTH.com username/password to the `[Credentials]` section.
+Then you can run cs-fetch by executing `cf` (command line version) or `cfgui` (GUI version).

+ Currently executables are provided for Windows 10 (may work on earlier Windows versions, but has not been tested).
+ Ubuntu, Raspbian and Mac packages coming soon.

+### Running from source
+If you want to download the python source files and run the application that way, follow these instructions.

 cs-fetch was written and tested with Python 3.7.0, so you should have this version or a newer installed.
 It may work with earlier versions of Python, but I have not tested this.